dlcowen/sansfor509/Microsoft365/README.md

 ## Search for all events and return results as JSON
 `Search-UnifiedAuditLog –StartDate 2020-01-01 –EndDate 2020-02-28 –SessionCommand ReturnLargeSet -ResultSize 5000 | Select-Object –ExpandProperty AuditData`

-## Verify that mailbox autiding is on
+## Verify that mailbox auditing is on
 `Get-OrganizationConfig | Format-List AuditDisabled`

 ## Check specific mailbox (admin in this example) auditing configuration